U-M CEW+

 To receive this award, recipients must meet the following conditions:

-• Be a student, postdoc, research fellow, staff, or faculty (emeritus, current tenure-track, non-tenure-track, or tenured faculty) at UM-Ann Arbor, Dearborn, or Flint during the current academic year.
+• Be a student (student groups must be an SSO or attached to a U-M unit), postdoc, research fellow, staff, or faculty (emeritus, current tenure-track, non-tenure-track, or tenured faculty) at UM-Ann Arbor, Dearborn, or Flint during the 2023-24 academic year.

-• Deliver a lightning talk (5-7 min) describing your work and participate in answering questions from the audience with other awardees in person during the award ceremony during the winter term in Ann Arbor, Michigan.
+• Deliver a lightning talk (5-7 min) describing your work and participate in answering questions from the audience with other awardees in person during the award ceremony on February 13, 2025, in Ann Arbor, Michigan.

 Questions regarding the application process may be directed to [email protected] or (734) 764-6292.